Jet Boat Ride +Milford Sound Discover More Cruise

 Q. Is it wheelchair accessible?

-A. Yes absolutely, as long as a Caregiver can help our drivers carry you down a set of stairs and assist you into the Jet boat.
+A. Yes absolutely, as long as a caregiver can help carry you down a set of stairs and assist you with getting in and out of the Jet boat.

 Milford Sound Discover More Cruise